votingsystem/votingsystem/AccessControl/README.md

         <system-properties>
                 <property name="vs.environment" value="PRODUCTION"/>
         </system-properties>

-2. Build the application:

-        mvn clean package

-3. Make sure you have  Wildfly server started.
+2. Make sure you have  Wildfly server started.
-4. Add a datasource with the name 'java:jboss/datasources/AccessControl'
+3. Add a datasource with the name 'java:jboss/datasources/AccessControl'
-5. Use this command to build and deploy the archive:
+4. Use this command to build and deploy the archive:

             mvn clean package wildfly:deploy